mcolvin/mcolvin.github.io/_posts/2019-02-09-bluff-lake-mapping.md

 Post by Victoria Starnes.---
 Hi, I'm Victoria, Dr. Colvin's newest graduate student.
-My project will be focusing on Bluff Lake, a 12,000-acre shallow lake located on the Sam D. Hamilton National Wildlife Refuge. that Thise lake undergoes seasonal drawdowns.
+My project will be focusing on Bluff Lake, 1,200-acre shallow lake, when full, located on the Sam D. Hamilton National Wildlife Refuge. that Thise lake undergoes seasonal drawdowns.
 Through these drawdowns, the refuge  provides forage food resources for a diverse array of birds including migrating ducks, egrets, herons, and